gonative-cc/sui-native/nBTC/docs/nbtc_minting.md

 1. Native system detects such transaction and calls the `mint` function of the `nBTC` Sui object, providing the BTC transfer details and the proof of the transaction and extra data provided by the user.
    - Note: the system is permissionless: anyone can handle the proof generation and calling mint function.
 1. The nBTC module checks if the Bitcoin transaction was not already processed (To prevent double spends).
 1. The `mint` function uses a configured Bitcoin SPV Light Client (identified by `LIGHT_CLIENT_ID`) to verify the transaction's inclusion in a block.
-It then finds the total amount sent to the `bitcoin_script_pubkey` (dwallet) registered in the contract by performing a comparison on the transaction's outputs.
+It then finds the total amount sent to the `spend_key` (dwallet) registered in the contract by performing a comparison on the transaction's outputs.
 1. Once the verification is successful and the BTC transaction hasn't been used before, the module mints the corresponding amount of `nBTC` Sui Coins.
 1. The new `nBTC` Coins are sent to a Sui address or a package, based on the instruction in `OP_RETURN`.
 1. If the `OP_RETURN` data is missing or is invalid, `nBTC` is sent to `FALLBACK_ADDRESS`.